Ramplex-Technologies/clujo/README.md

   .build();
 ```

-### Using Redis for Distributed Locking
+## Using Redis for Distributed Locking

-When an `ioredis` client is provided, Clujo will use it to acquire distributed locks for each task execution.
+When an `ioredis` client is provided, Clujo will use it to acquire a lock for each task execution.
 This ensures that tasks are not executed concurrently in a distributed environment.

 ```typescript
 import Redis from 'ioredis';